 Here's a handy summary:

 Did that happened to you in the past 5 years?
 Submit your claim now!
+It takes less than 3 minutes to check if you're eligible.

 Missing your connection can really ruin your trip - on the bright side, you can take advantage of the situation and get a flight compensation in exchange for your trouble.